riewarden/improvlaurie-eleventy/notes/thoughts/tech/decouple-quest.md

 ## In Progress
 - **Cloud Storage** *28/01/25* In the past few months, I've been trying out [NextCloud](https://nextcloud.com/install/), using a free account, provided by a company.
 I've been trying to use it more lately but its AutoUpload is a little bit unreliable.
 Everything syncs, just usually within an hour rather than seconds, which is annoying but not critically damaging.
 I have pretty much stopped using Google Photo to back up photos from my phone, which feels like a win.
 I haven't tested how good it is at collaborative editing.
 I'm sure it could be better if I self-hosted, but I'm not in a position to do that yet.

-- Currently, I have been trying out NextCloud using a free instance hosted by Tab.Digital, but their plans don't scale for me that well.
-You can either have a free account with 8gb, or a huge business account for £40 a month.
-So I'm looking at other companies that offer managed instances.
+- Currently, I have been trying out NextCloud using a free instance hosted by Tab.Digital.

 - **Media Center** *23/01/25* This week, I've started using Plex to organise films and TV, and I really like it so far.
 I don't have a way to serve to my phone remotely, but it's just nice to finally be able to organise all my random videos.
 I have several DVDs of acting masterclasses and recordings of plays, which are a faff to get out during classes to show as examples.
 This system will hopefully make it much easier to access what I need.